NLPH/NLPH/README.md

   - Tokenization.
 Specifically stemming and lemmatization.
   - A word embeddings model for Hebrew
   - Part-of-speech tagger

-- Encouraging the open-licensing of high quality, open-licensed, tagged and labelled datasets from various domains (social media, articles, research papers, etc.) and for various tasks (part-of-speech tagging, text classification, sentiment analysis, named entity recognition, etc.), and helping in authoring these datasets where they are missing.

 ## How can I help?
 - Join our [mailing list](https://mailchi.mp/77178ddb4727/the-nlph-mailing-list), for updates and for opportunities to contribure!
 - Need something more specific?
 Email us at [NLPH.Project@gmail.com](mailto:NLPH.Project@gmail.com).